 The first stage of the Shoaiba project began in 1998.
-The turnkey contract valued at about $850m was awarded to an ABB-led consortium, with Saudi Archirodon Ltd as local partner.
+The turnkey contract valued at about $850m was awarded to an ABB-led consortium, with Saudi Archirodon as local partner.
 The power station has turbines 1, 2 & 3, heat recovery steam generators and ancillary power generation equipment.

 ABB erected the three units, with mechanical installation sub-contracted to Gama Industrial Plants Manufacturing and Erection Corporation.
 Gama worked on the turbines and boilers.
 The first unit of the Shoaiba plant came into operation in July 2001.
 The other two units were completed in August 2003.

-The lead contract for a second phase of the project was awarded to a consortium led by Alstom Power.
+The lead contract for the second phase of the project was awarded to a consortium led by Alstom Power.
 The company was responsible for the project management, engineering, procurement, construction and commissioning.
 ABB Alstom in Denmark supplied blow tanks and dust inlet valves.
 The value of the Alstom contract was set at €440m (around $650m).

 Work on this contract began as soon as it was awarded.
 Commercial operations from unit four began in mid-2003 and at the end of 2003 from unit five.
-Alstom Power supplied two 390MW steam turbine generator sets, the boilers, the overall electrical and control systems and balance of plant.
+Alstom Power supplied two 400MW steam turbine generator sets, the boilers, the overall electrical and control systems and balance of plant.